k-iswar/AI_for_Optimising_Public_Transport/README.md

 **Note**: Change these credentials in production environments!

+## Generated Files (Not in Git)

+To keep the repository small and clean, the following generated files are **excluded from Git** and stored locally only:

+- `data/processed/`: Processed data and simulation results
+- `models_artifacts/forecast_models/`: Trained Prophet forecasting models
+- `osrm-data/*.osrm*`: OSRM routing engine data files

+**These files are regenerated automatically when you:**
+1. Run model training scripts (`src/models/forecast.py`, `src/models/cluster.py`)
+2. Run simulations (`src/simulation/baseline_sim.py`, `src/simulation/dynamic_sim.py`)
+3. Initialize OSRM data (see Step 4 above)

+All these files are in `.gitignore` and won't be pushed to GitHub, keeping the repo size minimal while allowing local development.

 ## Troubleshooting

 - If Docker containers fail to start, ensure Docker is running and ports 5432 and 8501 are not in use
 - If the database connection fails, wait a few seconds for the database container to fully initialize
 - Check Docker logs: `docker compose logs`
+- If OSRM data files are missing, re-run the Step 4 setup commands above

 ## License